clojurebridge-minneapolis/track1-chatter/track1-web.md

 tells your browser that you want to see that page.

-[https://github.com](https://github.com) is actually a human-readable alias for the numerical address of github's servers.
-Since your computer isn't directly connected to github, it asks the computers it is connected to to forward the request.
+[https://github.com](https://github.com) is actually a human-readable alias for the numerical address of GitHub's servers.
+Since your computer isn't directly connected to GitHub, it asks the computers it is connected to to forward the request.

-On linux or the mac, ```traceroute``` will show you the number of hops it took to get to github.
+On linux or the mac, ```traceroute``` will show you the number of hops it took to get to GitHub.
 (On windows, the command is called ```tracert```.)

 On my machine, working from home: